All you Need to Know about e-way Bill under GST

 On the ground of suspicion of tax evasion, a physical verification of the vehicle can be carried out by an officer after obtaining necessary approval from the commissioner or an officer authorized on his behalf.
 If the physical verification of vehicle is done at one place –within the state or in any other state, no further physical verification will be carried out again during the transit, unless specific information of tax evasion is made available subsequently.

-After every inspection, the officer needs to record the details of the inspection of goods in Part- A of Form GST INS-03 within 24 hrs of inspection and the final report must be recorded in Part B of Form GST INS 03 within 3 days of inspection.
-If the vehicle is detained for more than 30 minutes, the transporter has an option to complain by uploading the details in Form GST INS 04.
+After every inspection, the officer needs to record the details of the inspection of goods in Part- A of Form GST EWB-03 within 24 hrs of inspection and the final report must be recorded in Part B of Form GST EWB 03 within 3 days of inspection.
+If the vehicle is detained for more than 30 minutes, the transporter has an option to complain by uploading the details in Form GST EWB 04.

-With GST, all the existing state-wise documentation required for movement of goods will be eliminated and the proposed e-way bill will be made common across the nation.
-Also, it is expected that the number to check-posts across state borders and national highways will be scaled down.
-This may result in ease of movement of goods.
+With GST, all the existing state-wise documentation required for movement of goods will be eliminated and the e-way bill will be made common across the nation.
+Also, the removal of number to check-posts across state borders and national highways will result in ease of movement of goods.

 Are you GST ready yet?

 Get ready for GST with Tally.ERP 9 Release 6

 132,062 total views, 40 views today

 Comments are closed.

 - For Tax Practitioners (7)